 Here’s what you’ll need to make the DIY daily shower spray:

 2 1/2 cups rubbing alcohol

 5 teaspoons dish soap (I use the Target generic Dawn blue dish soap)

 Using a funnel, pour all the ingredients into a gallon container.
 Put on the cap and shake.

-Spray the daily shower spray on your shower surfaces after showering.
+Spray the daily shower spray on your shower walls and surfaces after showering.
 No rinsing or elbow grease required.

 This makes about 14 1/2 cups of cleaner.

 Adding essential oils, like lemon oil, which is said to have disinfecting properties, helps hide the vinegar smell.
 You know, so your bathroom doesn’t smell like salad dressing after spraying the cleaner in your shower.